 Fifty-five credit hours which consist of 42 credits in 14 academic courses, 12 credits for 400 hours of practicum experience, and one credit for an integration paper.
-This is ordinarily a full time program full-time students are expected to carry at least nine credits each quarter.
+This is ordinarily (but not always) a full time program; full-time students are expected to carry at least nine credits each quarter.